 Need more ideas for fun during your Albuquerque trip?
 Here’s a few more activities and attractions to consider adding to your itinerary!

 Breaking Bad tours – Every Breaking Bad fan knows that most of the iconic show was filmed in Albuquerque, along with a few other random locations in the New Mexico desert.
-Several tours in the area will take you on a narrated guide to many of the area’s most notable filming locations including Jesse’s house, Walt’s house, the Super Lab and more.
-For fans truly feeling deprived after the show ends, you can take a tour around in an RV just like the one featured in the show as you relive 20 sites from the series.
+Several tours in the area will take you on a narrated guide to many of the area’s most notable filming locations including Jesse’s house, Walt’s house, and the Super Lab.
+On one tour, you will ride around in an RV just like the one featured in the show as you relive 20 sites from the series.
 This 3 hour tour departs daily from the Old Town area.
 Along the way there will be quizzes and prizes, along with scenes from the show!
 On an interesting side note, tour guides are actual actors from the show.
 For pricing info and more details on filming locations, visit the Breaking Bad RV tour website.